 Lodges

-Wuksachi Lodge offers 102 rooms and The Peaks Restaurant, located close to Lodgepole Village.
+Wuksachi Lodge offers 102 rooms, and The Peaks Restaurant is located close to Lodgepole Village.

-John Muir Lodge features 36 rooms and a restaurant in the Grant Grove Village.
-It’s a timber and stone modern lodge with comfortable rooms and named after the naturalist John Muir who tirelessly worked to preserve and protect the Sierras.
+John Muir Lodge features 36 rooms and a restaurant in Grant Grove Village.
+It’s a modern timber and stone lodge with comfortable rooms named after the naturalist John Muir, who tirelessly worked to preserve and protect the Sierras.

-The Grant Grove Village is the first village when entering Kings Canyon National Park from Fresno along CA Highway 180.
-Along with a lodge and cabins, there is a small market selling basics plus beer and wine, a restaurant, gift store, a post office and Kings Canyon Visitor Center along with camping.
+Grant Grove Village is the first village when entering Kings Canyon National Park from Fresno along CA Highway 180.
+In addition to a lodge and cabins, there is a small market selling basics plus beer and wine, a restaurant, a gift store, a post office, the Kings Canyon Visitor Center, and camping.

 Cedar Grove Lodge offers 21 rooms along with a snack bar.
 It’s open from Spring until Fall.

-Cedar Grove Village is 35 miles west into the park after driving through the Sequoia National Forest along CA Highway 180.
-Find The Cedar Grove Lodge in the heart of a glaciated canyon along with a market, gift store, showers and self-serve laundry along with a campground.
+Cedar Grove Village is 35 miles west of the park after driving through the Sequoia National Forest along CA Highway 180.
+The Cedar Grove Lodge is in the heart of a glaciated canyon, along with a market, gift store, showers, self-serve laundry, and a campground.

 Cabins

-Grant Grove Cabins are timber and canvas cabins with electricity and heating along with a bathhouse close-by.
-Also find tent cabins in the area without electricity and heating.
-All cabins feature traditional beds with linens with picnic tables outside.
+Grant Grove Cabins are timber and canvas cabins with electricity and heating, along with a bathhouse close by.
+Tent cabins without electricity and heating are also available in the area.
+All cabins feature traditional beds with linens and picnic tables outside.

 Where to Camp in Sequoia and Kings Canyon

-With 14 campgrounds across the parks, visitors find lots of camping options.
-Though reservations are needed as the developed camp sites go quickly and fill up.
-Reservations open 30 days before arrival date.
+With 14 campgrounds across the parks, visitors find many camping options.
+Reservations are needed, as the developed campsites go quickly and fill up.
+Reservations open 30 days before the arrival date.

 Lodgepole Area Campgrounds in Sequoia